Riffsmith/bookorbit-readest-sync/README.md

+Has been archived since Readest supports this feature natively now.

 # BookOrbit Readest Sync Bridge

 A standalone Go service that syncs reading progress from [Readest](https://github.com/readest/readest) into [BookOrbit](https://github.com/bookorbit/bookorbit).
 Built by referencing the KOReader plugins from both projects.